 One of the double pages deals with my personal vegan top spots in Munich, where you can meet me again and again.
 For example, in my favorite restaurant in my hood called bodhi.
-Meet my while co-working in the Lost Weekend, having some delicious ice-cream at iceDate or in the evening at Gans am Wasser.
+Meet me while co-working in the Lost Weekend, having some delicious ice-cream at iceDate or in the evening at Gans am Wasser.
 I love Munich and I’m glad that I got the opportunity to show the world that Munich has much more to offer than just traditional Weisswurst and Haxn!
 It is truly an honor and an immense pleasure for me to have the opportunity to inspire more people.
-Like a accolade!
-Especially when I think of starting this blog as a passion just two years ago – goose bumps!
+Like an accolade!
+Especially when I think of starting this blog as a passion just two years ago – goosebumps!

-300 ml vanilla soy milk
+- 300 ml vanilla soy milk

-100ml soy cream
+- 100 ml soy cream

-3 tbsp soy yoghurt
+- 3 tbsp soy yogurt

-2 tbsp chia seeds
+- 2 tbsp chia seeds

-1/2 tsp turmeric (ground)
+- 1/2 tsp turmeric ground

 - Mix the vanilla drink with the soy cream and the chia seeds.
 Let it soak in the fridge for about half an hour.
 Stir from time to time so that the chia seeds don’t clump.